-There are thousands of Photoshop brushes online to help you add beautiful artwork to your creative resumes (opens in new tab) or other projects.
+There are thousands of Photoshop brushes (opens in new tab) online to help you add beautiful artwork to your creative resumes (opens in new tab) or other projects.
 The things that can be done with your brushes inside Photoshop's Natural Brush Media window are almost endless!
 It's amazing how you can manipulate your brush to create patterns, textures, hair, skin, that painterly feel, happy accidents and so on.

 If my work assignment requires a realistic finish, I try to avoid using photo references.
 That way, I'm free to create and use suitable brushes on the fly.
 And of course, it's fun using new custom brushes!
 I've supplied 65 of my own with this workshop, for you to try out.

-Download your resources!
+Download your resources:

 Before I start painting I like to explore and sketch around my subject to get the ideas flowing.
 Sometimes I do this using pen on paper, sometimes directly in Photoshop CC (opens in new tab) using a basic hard round brush with both Opacity and Flow set to 80 per cent.
 I eventually develop a clearer idea of what I want to paint.

 Painting in black and white gives me better control over my values.
 It also enables me to concentrate on the shapes, light and shadows.
-For the skin I use my first custom brush: the mighty Spickel brush!
+For the skin I use my first custom brush: the mighty Spickel brush.

 I use it to create skin texture on areas such as the nose, cheeks and chin.
 I work on a separate layer and use effects such as Drop Shadow or Bevel and Emboss.

-03. Introduce colours on different layer modes
+03. Introduce colours on different layers

-Once I'm happy with my values I start applying colours on layers set to Overlay, Multiply, Color Dodge, Darken and so on.
+Once I'm happy with my values, I start applying colours on layers set to Overlay, Multiply, Color Dodge, Darken, and so on.
 I try to vary my colours and pick new ones several times in the Color window.
 Because my character has yellowish skin, I use greens, browns, oranges, yellows and even some cyan.

 Then I drop my layers and keep on painting normally.
 Finally I draw some tattoo-like shapes on one side of her face, before flipping them to the other side.
 I consider turning these tattoos into custom brushes for later use.

-04. Painting with pattern brushes
+04. Paint with pattern brushes

 Such brushes are ideal for creating clothing patterns, tattoos and scales, for example.